- Cobras are characterized by their signature hood that flares around the head when threatened or attacking.

 Cobras have long fascinated and terrified us.
 They’re famous for their wide “hoods” and ability to “dance” for snake charmers.
 Their hoods aren’t really hoods at all but rather flattened and elongated ribs designed to make the cobra look bigger.
 When cobras feel threatened—whether by humans, predators, or even other cobras—they flatten their hoods, rear up off the ground, and hiss a warning.

-These nightmarish snakes are found on islands off of Southeast Asia as well as on the mainland.
-They also inhabit down through South Africa.
-All of these snakes are venomous and are also quite large snakes.
+These nightmarish snakes are found on islands off the coasts of Southeast Asia as well as on the mainland.
+They also live from there down through South Africa.
+All of these snakes are venomous and are quite large snakes.
 Some grow to only a couple of feet long, but others stretch to nearly 20 feet.
-But just what are the largest cobras in the world, and how big are they?
+So, what are the largest cobras in the world, and how big are they?
+Here’s a picture preview:

-Read on to learn more about 10 of the largest cobras in the world.
+Read on to learn more fascinating information about 10 of the largest cobras in the world!

 10. Cape Cobra (Naja nivea)